stat-lab/MOPline/README.md

 In this step, alignment statistics such as DPR, SR, and DPS are added to each SV site in every sample.
 DPR is the ratio of the depth of the region inside the SV to the adjacent depth, and DPS is the deviation rate of DPR measured in a 50-bp window.
 SR is the ratio of soft-clipped read ends around the breakpoint to the outside area.
 To measure these values, a coverage file must first be created for each sample (see [create coverage files](#create_cov)), recording the read depth and the number of soft-clipped ends for each 50-bp window.

-Using the coverage files you created, add alignment statistics to each SV site in the ${sample_name}.Merge.ALL.vcf file created in Step-1.
+Using the coverage files you created, add alignment statistics to each SV site in the $\{sample_name\}.Merge.ALL.vcf file created in Step-1.
 This step also adds reliable genotypes from the genotypes called from several algorithms in Step-0 to some of the SV sites.
 The command with the add_GT_DPR_vcf.pl script is as follows:
 ```
 mopline add_cov -s <sample_list> -ts <tool_set> -vd <vcf_directory> -n <num_threads>
 ```